alfrepo/blog/content/docs/notes/article000048.md

 ![Network](./article00048/partitioningToOneService-multiinstance.png)

-#### Try use martialler
+#### Try use a "Redirecting Proxy"

-You could try implement a martialing azure function.
+You could try implement a Redirecting Proxy Azure-function.

+Which would redirect the messages from the original queues over all available consumer instances.

+But this task has a lot of challenges.

-- When **horizontal scaling of consumer happens** martialler would have to pause and wait for successful processing of all messages.
+- When **horizontal scaling of consumer happens** Redirecting Proxy would have to pause and wait for successful processing of all messages.
 Otherwise it could happen, that partition-message would be distributed to another instance and finish earlier than predecessor.

-- martialler would have to **wait with marking the message as "succesful"**, till the consumer-instance reported successful processing.
+- Redirecting Proxy would have to **wait with marking the message as "succesful"**, till the consumer-instance reported successful processing.
 Otherwise the message might be lost, when the consumer-instance fails.

 Its difficult to implement.

-Also martialler might become a bottleneck.
+Also Redirecting Proxy might become a bottleneck.

 ![Network](./article00048/partitioningToOneService-multiinstance-marshaller.png)